awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 `CPUIdle``CPUUser``CPUPriveleged`
 Instance only\.
 Indicates the percentage of time that the CPU has spent in each state over the last minute\.

-## Configuring CloudWatch Metrics Using the Elastic Beanstalk Console<a name="health-enhanced-cloudwatch-console"></a>
+## Configuring CloudWatch metrics using the Elastic Beanstalk console<a name="health-enhanced-cloudwatch-console"></a>

 You can use the Elastic Beanstalk console to configure your environment to publish enhanced health reporting metrics to CloudWatch and make them available for use with monitoring graphs and alarms\.